Using the SUM Prerequisite Check Extended to Prepare Your Conversion to SAP S/4HANA

 Notice the difference in the Menu compared to the regular SUM.
 Reset is the end state instead of Downtime Execution.

-As expected, I ran into errors which also are captured in the PRECHECKEXT_MESSAGES.CSV file.
+As expected, there are simplification items that are not remediated yet.
+I ran into errors which also are captured in the PRECHECKEXT_MESSAGES.CSV file.
 At the time, these Add-ons and SI- Checks were reviewed by the team.
 I have the option to ignore this error and continue.
 Had this been an actual SUM run, it will be a hard stop until all the issues have been resolved.

 info;MOD_SELROADMAP/SELECT_ROADMAP;”Prerequisite Check Extended”